AET-CS/aet-cs.github.io/white/2025/CS11/projects/physplus.md

 ## Extension 5: Launch from Angle and Speed

-Instead of setting v_x and v_y directly, let's think like physicists!
+Instead of setting v_x and v_y directly, let's think like physicists.
 Set an initial launch angle (in degrees) and an initial speed (magnitude of velocity).

 Calculate v_x and v_y from these values using trigonometry.
 Refer to your physics notes for the component formulas.
 This is how you'd actually aim a projectile in the real world!